oliver-mcf/lvis_project/README.md

 NASA's Land, Vegetation, and Ice Sensor [(LVIS)](https://lvis.gsfc.nasa.gov/Home/index.html) is an airborne LiDAR instrument which retrieves data on surface topography and 3-D structure.
 This project was designed to deal with LVIS data acquired during NASA's [Operation IceBridge](https://icebridge.gsfc.nasa.gov/), which monitored key glaciers at the poles during the gap in ICESat (2003-09) and ICESat-2 (2018-) missions.
 The LVIS data is available on the [NASA Earth Data Portal](https://search.earthdata.nasa.gov/search?q=LVIS) or via the [LVIS webpage](https://lvis.gsfc.nasa.gov/Data/GE.html?status=submitted).

 ## Code Structure

+### Scripts
+- [readLVIS.py](#readLVIS.py): *Base-class to read LVIS files and store data*.
+- [processLVIS.py](#processLVIS.py): *Sub-class to process LVIS data and estimate ground*.
+- [plotLVIS.py](#plotLVIS.py): *Sub-class to visualise LVIS data*.
+- [methodsDEM.py](#methodsDEM.py): *Class and independent methods to handle DEM geotiff files*.

 ### readLVIS.py
-File contains a class to read a store LVIS data from a HDF5 file format.
+File contains a class to read and store LVIS data from a HDF5 file format.
 The class holds methods to retrieve all or a spatial subset of LVIS data from a file.
 The default coordinate reference system encoding for all LVIS data is WGS84 / EPSG:4326.

 *Class:* **readLVIS**
 The data is stored as the variables: